nickmerwin/iguazu/README.md

 ## What?

-Dropbox managed Ruby On Rails (Or maybe Sinatra; I haven't yet decided) Photo-Gallery site.
+Dropbox managed Ruby On Rails (Or maybe Sinatra; hell maybe even a static site a la jekyll, I haven't decided yet) Photo-Gallery site.

 ## Why?